IVL-SCUT/IVL-Manual/Ubuntu install guide.md

     - Recommend to install in `/opt/anaconda3`.
     - Input `yes` to initialize conda.
   - For other users to use Anaconda, add the following line to `~/.bashrc`:

     ```bash
     export PATH="/opt/anaconda3/bin:$PATH"
     ```

     Then run `source ~/.bashrc && conda init`.

+## Dual Boot with Windows

+`# 2024.04.14-7 13:45`

+Just follow the guide: [How to Set Up a Dual Boot with Ubuntu and Windows](https://gcore.com/learning/dual-boot-ubuntu-windows-setup/).

+A more detailed guide with disk partitioning: [How to Install Ubuntu Alongside Windows 10](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/).